-Students who have completed the requirements for an Associate in Arts or Associate in Science degree at an Oklahoma State System institution will be accepted as having fulfilled the general education requirements for bachelor of arts or bachelor of science degrees.
+Students who have completed the requirements for an Associate in Arts or Associate in Science degree at an Oklahoma State System institution will be accepted as having fulfilled the general education requirements for Bachelor of Arts or Bachelor of Science degrees.
 Additional requirements will be required when (1) prerequisites for upper division courses are lacking, (2) grade levels required by Cameron have not been attained, or (3) professional licensing or certifying agencies requirements exceed the junior college general education requirements.

-C. ADDITIONAL TRANSFER CRITERIA FOR RADIOLOGIC TECHNOLOGY PROGRAM:
+TRANSFER CRITERIA FOR RADIOLOGIC TECHNOLOGY PROGRAM:

-- 1. A student can be considered for transfer: - a.
-If all of the current authorized student positions are not occupied; - b.
-If the applicant is currently transferring from an approved JRCERT Radiologic Technology Program in radiography.

-- 2. Along with the applicant's transcript, the previous program will specify the credit/achievement of the student including; courses taken, clinical experience, beginning and termination dates, attendance records and grades.
+- 1. A student can be considered for transfer: - If all the current authorized student positions are not occupied; - If the applicant is currently transferring from an approved JRCERT Radiologic Technology Program in radiography. - 2.
+Along with the applicant's transcript, the previous program will specify the credit/achievement of the student including; courses taken, clinical experience, beginning and termination dates, attendance records and grades.
 A determination will be made at this time as to whether the applicant's completed course work is equivalent with Cameron University curriculum and the Associate in Applied Science Degree in Radiologic Technology.
 The applicant will then be advised if they should complete the transfer procedure.
 Any student whose transferred courses and/or grades do not fulfill the requirements of this program may apply for acceptance into the next class of students. - 3.
 Must meet all required college courses, assessments, certifications, official transcripts, and readmission processes, admission policies' criteria and clinical obligations for Cameron University. - 4.
-According to the ARRT Application for Certification in Radiography to authenticate endorsements of ARRT requirements, students will be required during the school year to validate those ARRT requirements for graduation, by redoing all prior achieved clinical competencies from current JRCERT Radiography Program obtained in addition to mandatory clinical competencies identified within this university's current Radiologic Technology Clinical Handbook.
-Mandatory demonstration of competency requirements as identified in the Radiography Didactic and Clinical Competency Requirements document in place by the program will be mandatory for all transfer, or readmitted students at the time of program completion.
+According to the ARRT Application for Certification in Radiography to authenticate endorsements of ARRT requirements, students that are readmitted will be required during the school year to validate those ARRT requirements for graduation, by redoing all prior achieved clinical competencies obtained in addition to mandatory clinical competencies identified within the current Radiologic Technology Clinical Handbook.
 This will establish foundational radiologic science principles on the ARRT's national certification in radiography and assure educational success.

-ADVANCED STANDING:
+ADVANCED STANDING FOR RADIOLOGIC TECHNOLOGY PROGRAM: